Translation invariant state and its mean entropy-I: Introduction

-\vsp A $C^*$ dynamical system $(\clb,\theta,\omega)$ is said to have {\it backward Kolmogorov property } if $(\clb,\theta^{-1},\omega)$ admits Kolmogorov property.
-Clearly the backward Kolmogorov property is also an invariant.
+\vsp A $C^*$ dynamical system $(\clb,\theta,\omega)$ is said to have {\it backward weak Kolmogorov property } if $(\clb,\theta^{-1},\omega)$ admits weak Kolmogorov property.
+Clearly the backward weak Kolmogorov property is also an invariant.
 A theorem of Rokhlin-Sinai [Pa] says that the Kolmogorov property for a classical dynamical systems is Kolmogorov if and only if its Kolmogorov-Sinai dynamical entropy is strictly positive.
 Since Kolmogorov-Sinai dynamical entropies are equal for $(\clb,\theta,\omega)$ and $(\clb,\theta^{-1},\omega)$, Kolmogorov property in classical dynamics is a time-reversible invariant.
-However, in the non commutative framework, such a time-reversible property for a Kolmogorov state is not clear even though relations (a)-(c) hold for $(\clb,\theta^{-1},\omega)$ with $\theta$ and $\clb_0'$ replacing $\theta^{-1}$ and $\clb_0$ respectively.
+However, in the non commutative framework, such a time-reversible property for a weak Kolmogorov state is not clear even though relations (a)-(c) hold for $(\clb,\theta^{-1},\omega)$ with $\theta$ and $\clb_0'$ replacing $\theta^{-1}$ and $\clb_0$ respectively.
+Similar notion we also set for {\it backward Kolmorov property } for the dynamics.

 \vsp Let $\cli$ be a a subspace of a $C^*$-algebra $\clb$.
 It is called {\it an ideal} or {\it a two sided ideal } of $\clb$ if